hardik-kansal/Database-Engine/README.md

 - `structs.h`: All on-disk and in-memory page/record structs and constants
 - `utils.h`, `enums.h`, `headerfiles.h`: shared helpers, enums, and includes

 ---

 ## Notes

 - Insertion does not currently update existing keys.
 - Endianness behavior is implemented, but not yet thoroughly tested on big-endian hosts.
+- No concurrency support yet.
+- Only works on machine based on 2's complement arithmatics :)